modelica/ModelicaSpecification/Tutorial.md

 If a variable or a component is declared as outer, as in model Component, the actual instance is defined outside of the defining class and is determined by searching the object hierarchy upwards until a corresponding declaration with the inner prefix is found.
 In the example this declaration is found in model Environment.
-Therefore, all declarations "outer Real T0" of all objects and subobjects within Environment are just references to the only "real" instance declared as "inner Real T0".
+Therefore, all declarations `outer Real T0` of all objects and subobjects within Environment are just references to the only "real" instance declared as `inner Real T0`.
 This feature allows to have several environments in parallel, as is shown in model SeveralEnvironments.

 The inner and outer prefixes can be applied to every type of component.
 It is especially useful